-Instead, accept barriers and roadblocks as part of the process and start dealing with them as they come up.
+Instead, accept barriers and roadblocks as part of the process and start dealing with them as they arise.

-You may need to choose a different day or time to do specific activities.
+You may need to choose a different day or time for specific activities.
 As long as you stay focused, you will overcome your barriers – I promise!

 5 Protect Yourself From Yourself

-I listed several reasons in #2 that you might struggle keeping your self-care appointment/time.
+I listed several reasons in #2 that you might struggle to keep your self-care appointment/time.

 An additional reason is you have trouble saying no.

-You need to learn how to say no and basically protect yourself from yourself!
+You need to learn to say no and protect yourself from yourself!

-If you need help saying no, I wrote about ways to do this in this post.
+If you need help saying no, I wrote this post about ways to do this.

 Also, you need to make sure you set and follow personal boundaries.

-When you’re focused, you can keep your self-care front and center and plan other things around that so you can stay filled and be at your best when you serve and take care of others.
+When you’re focused, you can keep your self-care front and center and plan other things around that so you can stay filled and be at your best when you serve and care for others.

 6 Consider the People You Love As a Motivation Source When You Have No Time to Take Care of Yourself